Updated August 24, 2023

-However, this is not something that we are expecting as a Thermometer Chart.
+However, this is not something we expect as a Thermometer Chart.
 We need to make some amendments to the layout of this one to convert it into Thermometer Chart.

-Step 3: With the chart selected, click on the Design tab and under the Data group, click on Switch Row/Columns option.
+Step 3: With the chart selected, click on the Design tab, and under the Data group, click on the Switch Row/Columns option.

 The Chart now will look as below:

-Step 4: Now, Select the orange column and right-click on it to be able to access all the options available under it.
+Step 4: Now, Select the orange column and right-click on it to access all the options available under it.
 Click on the Format Data Series option.
-It will open up a window at the extreme right in your excel where you can format the data series.
+It will open up a window at the extreme right in your Excel, where you can format the data series.

-Step 5: Under the Format Data Series window that appears at the extreme right of your excel, under Series Option, click on the Secondary Axis radio button.
-This will enable to overlap the two series columns over one another, and it ideally becomes a stacked bar chart as shown in the screenshot below:
+Step 5: Under the Format Data Series window at the extreme right of your Excel, click on the Secondary Axis radio button under Series Option.
+This will enable to overlap of the two series columns over one another, and it ideally becomes a stacked bar chart, as shown in the screenshot below:

-Step 6: Select and right-click on the primary axis to be able to format/modify the primary axis.
-Primary axis is the one which is on the left-hand side of the chart.
-Don’t select the one which is at the right-hand side of the graph.
+Step 6: Select and right-click on the primary axis to format/modify the primary axis.
+The primary axis is the one that is on the left-hand side of the chart.
+Don’t select the one on the right-hand side of the graph.

-Step 7: Under the Format Axis panel that appears at the right, under Axis Options, change the Minimum and Maximum bound values to 0 and 1 respectively.
-It might be appearing as 0 and 1 by default, but you still need to change this manually to 0 and 1.
-As soon as you change these values, you’ll see two Reset buttons beside Minimum and Maximum bound values.
+Step 7: Under the Format Axis panel that appears at the right, under Axis Options, change the Minimum and Maximum bound values to 0 and 1, respectively.
+It might appear as 0 and 1 by default, but you must manually change this to 0 and 1.
+You’ll see two Reset buttons beside Minimum and Maximum bound values as soon as you change these values.

-Step 8: Now, click on the secondary axis which is placed at the rightmost corner of your chart and press the Delete button through your keyboard to delete the same.
-Chart should look like below now:
+Step 8: Now, click on the secondary axis, which is placed at the rightmost corner of your chart, and press the Delete button through your keyboard to delete the same.
+The chart should look like the below now:

-Step 9: Again, select the orange column and right-click to navigate towards the Format Data Series option.
-Inside Format Data Series pane, change the following under Fill & Line section.
+Step 9: Again, select the orange column and right-click towards the Format Data Series option.
+Inside the Format Data Series pane, change the following under Fill & Line section.

 - Fill = No Fill

-- Border = Solid Line (click on the radio button placed next to Solid Line option)
+- Border = Solid Line (click on the radio button placed next to the Solid Line option)

-The graph now should look as the one below:
+The graph now should look like the one below:

-Step 10: Again, right-click on the axis and select Format Axis option.
-Under Axis Options, select the Major Type as Inside through Tick Mark option.
+Step 10: Right-click on the axis again and select the Format Axis option.
+Under Axis Options, select the Major Type as Inside through the Tick Mark option.